ericnana/mysqlusingpgadmin/README.md

 exit
 sudo su - postgres_user

-To sign into database from the console: sudo su - postgres_user --> psql my_postgres_db Then you are switched to the desired database
+To get into the database from the console from the start as user: sudo su - postgres_user --> psql my_postgres_db Then you are switched to the desired database

-To drop a databse do the following: kill the server from the pgadmin icon and do the login again into your console from the start sudo -i -u postgres -> psql -->'postgres=# drop database name_of_the_database;' or DROP DATABASE name_of_the_database;
+To drop a databse do the following: kill the server from the pgadmin icon and do the login again into your console from the start as user: sudo -i -u postgres -> psql -->'postgres=# drop database name_of_the_database;' or DROP DATABASE name_of_the_database;

 To Grant privileges: